home-assistant/home-assistant.io/source/_integrations/forecast_solar.markdown

 and historical data - not actual power produced).

-Luckily, there are controls to make them more accurate for your situation, for example by slightly adjusting the azimuth or declination.
+Luckily, there are controls to make them more accurate for your situation, for example, by slightly adjusting the azimuth or declination.
 If your panels catch a bit of shadow in the morning/evening, you could consider damping the results a bit.